By Cat Stardew. Last updated on 30th June 2022. Welcome to our guide on beauty treatment injury compensation claims.

 If you have sustained a slip and fall injury in a salon as a result of the salon staff’s negligence, you can file a claim against the salon for injury compensation.
 Choosing the proper legal representation is critical in ensuring that your claim results in the best compensation possible.
 We can help connect you with the right people to take your case forward.

 Beauty professionals who work in nail salons are at risk of suffering from respiratory issues such as asthma, resulting from exposure to chemicals used in nail care including, nail polish and acetone.
-Allergic reaction is also possible to nail salon chemical exposure.
+An allergic reaction is also possible to nail salon chemical exposure.

 Salon owners who do not provide their staff with proper safety equipment such as gloves to protect the skin, or adequately ensure that the salon has proper ventilation in place to ensure that staff are working in a safe air quality environment can be held accountable for such failings.